jimlawton/h800/docs/argus/ARGUS_Manual_of_Assembly_Language.md

 If either the line number or identification field (or both) is not used by the programmer, it may contain remarks.
 Such information is not assembled but is reproduced for the programmer's convenience as part of the program listing.

 A card containing only remarks may be included at any point in a program.
-Such a card is indicated by and "`R`" or a "`P`" followed by a comma in columns 1 and 2 of the location field.  (`R` causes the remarks to be printed on the next line; `P` causes the remarks to be printed at the top of the next page.)
+Such a card is indicated by an "`R`" or a "`P`" followed by a comma in columns 1 and 2 of the location field.  (`R` causes the remarks to be printed on the next line; `P` causes the remarks to be printed at the top of the next page.)
 Remarks may be punched in all of the other columns (3-80) of a remarks card.

 ## Section IV: Tags